 Did you know that you can apply for VA claims for your feet?!
+The question that typically follows is “How can I get service connected disability for my feet?”
 There are so many unfiled claims for your feet, simply because many people don’t know about it!

 When considering filing a claim with the VA, there are specific criteria each Veteran’s condition must meet.
 Today, we will be talking about foot claims and what you need to know.
 As with any VA claim, remember that it is not what you know about your condition, it is what you can prove about your disability.
 Learn the facts about the VA Adjudicator for Musculoskeletal System conditions and set yourself up for success.